 Your intranet roadmap doesn’t need to show every new feature or enhancement, but it needs to show enough to:

 1. Help people see what is coming

 Often enthusiastic employees set up ‘rival’ shadow tech services, like Facebook Groups, because they’re frustrated that their intranet can’t do something they see as important.
 Having a roadmap can buy you some patience, or even better, allow you to bring early-adopters on board at the pilot phase and turn them into advocates.

 Intranets span so much of an organisation, and rely on technology, process, and people elements, that it can be helpful to have something that reflects how they all fit together.
 Sometimes it may feel like an organisation is always waiting for the ‘right’ tech to come along, but too often after a technical go-live nothing happens for employees because the content process and governance aren’t ready.
 Your roadmap should show all elements, not just the IT parts.

 How you visualise a roadmap depends on what you want to communicate.
-At ClearBox Consulting we use the 7 streams of our intranet framework to balance strategic, technical, process and feature changes.
-An example is shown below for a one-year plan (but I’d go for longer if strategy and sticky-tape allow).
+Publishing and maintaining your roadmap will keep people updated and show that you’re committed to improving people’s digital workplace.
+At ClearBox Consulting we use the seven streams of our intranet framework to balance strategic, technical, process, and feature changes.
+An example is shown below for a one-year plan (but we’d go for longer if strategy allows).